Getting it right

 Copy editing really digs into each sentence on its own to make sure there are no errors.
 Picture your editor with blinders on.
 Only the sentence matters—not what role that sentence plays in the larger picture.
 We won’t touch the plot, characters, writing style, or pacing—in fact, we’ll be actively trying not to think about those things so that we can focus on the syntax and grammar.

-If you’re on a limited budget, are confident in your writing style, and are only going to have one round of editing, make it a copy edit.
-While a misspelled or misused word in a published book can be embarrassing, a full sentence that doesn’t make sense is worse.
+If you’re on a limited budget, are confident in your writing style, and are only going to have one round of editing—make it a copy edit.
+Readers can forgive an occasional clunky sentence, but if they find sentences that just don’t make sense, they might just give up on reading your book.

 Consistency is key in any edit, and a copy edit will pay special attention to this.
 Here’s the list of what we’ll be looking for: